 - Consider customizing suet recipes with additional seeds or other foods birds will recognize until they have tasted the suet and become accustomed to it.

 - If larger birds with larger appetites are a problem, use cage-within-a-cage suet feeder designs to discourage them and give smaller birds more opportunities to feed.

 - Use baffles as necessary to discourage squirrels and other feeder pests so birds do not have to compete to access the suet.

 A Note About Pests

-Not only is suet an attractive food for many different birds, but it can also attract many unwanted visitors to backyard feeders, including squirrels, raccoons, mice, rats and even bears.
+Not only is suet an attractive food for many different birds, but it can also attract many unwanted visitors to feeders, including squirrels, raccoons, mice, rats, and even bears.
 Large suet feeders should be used with appropriate baffles and other safeguards to discourage these feeder pests.
 If suet is offered in tray or ground feeders, it should only be presented in small quantities that the birds will eat before other pests discover it.

-By offering suet carefully, it is possible to attract dozens of different backyard birds that enjoy this rich, nutritious feeder treat.
+By offering suet carefully, it is possible to attract dozens of different birds that enjoy this rich, nutritious feeder treat.